Table of contents

 Is the property investment is a long-term process – not just an event of buying a property.

-Many naive investors think buying a property is and putting a tenant is a "strategy" - it's not an investment strategy.
+Many naive investors think buying a property and putting a tenant is a "strategy" - it's not an investment strategy.

-However by following these eight essential steps, those new to investing can move forward and start to build a profitable property portfolio that delivers growth for years to come!
+However, by following these eight essential steps, those new to investing can move forward and start to build a profitable property portfolio that delivers growth for years to come!

 Step 1: Educate yourself.